VerifyTests/Verify/docs/parameterised.md

 <sup><a href='/src/Verify.Tests/Naming/NamerTests.cs#L381-L400' title='Snippet source file'>snippet source</a> | <a href='#snippet-UseTextForParameters' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Results in:

- * TheTest.UseTextForParameters_Value1.verified.txt
- * TheTest.UseTextForParameters_Value2.verified.txt
- * TheTest.UseTextForParametersFluent_Value1.verified.txt
- * TheTest.UseTextForParametersFluent_Value2.verified.txt

-## Ignore parameters for verified filename
+## Ignore parameters for verified filename<!-- include: ignore-parameters. path: /docs/mdsource/ignore-parameters.include.md -->

 By default, Verify expects every parameterized case to have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
 This behavior can be overridden by using `IgnoreParametersForVerified()`.
 In this case, the verified file name does not contain the parameter values, meaning it is the same for each testcase.